Strona glowna Porownaj panstwa Spis panstw Spis pol

 51.81 deaths/1,000 live births (2002 est.)

-Sadownictwo Supreme Court (judges elected by the Supreme Council on the president's or chairman of the Supreme Court's recommendation); Konstytucjaal Court; first and second instance courts Supreme Court (judges elected by the Supreme Council on the president's recommendation); Konstytucjaal Court
+Judicial branch Supreme Court (judges elected by the Supreme Council on the president's or chairman of the Supreme Court's recommendation); Constitutional Court; first and second instance courts Supreme Court (judges elected by the Supreme Council on the president's recommendation); Constitutional Court

 industry: 8.9%